12 Safest Cities In The UK (2023 Update)

 The UK is a relatively safe country, with a low homicide rate of 1.2 per 100,000 people, while crime rates vary by nation.
-England and Wales have an average crime rate of 7760 per 100,000, Scotland 4510 per 100,000 and Northern Ireland 49.8 per 100,000.
-Pickpocketing is arguably the most common crime, and this is especially a problem in major cities and in areas that are popular with tourists and visitors.
+England and Wales have an average crime rate of 7760 per 100,000, Scotland has 4510 per 100,000, and Northern Ireland has 49.8 per 100,000.
+Pickpocketing is arguably the most common crime, and it is especially a problem in major cities and areas popular with tourists and visitors.
 Similarly, although terrorist attacks are a threat, they are relatively uncommon and tend to be concentrated at major events and transport hubs.

 But crime is only one potential hazard, and some parts of the UK are blighted by poor air quality, high risks of flooding, and other potential dangers.
 The risks of natural disasters are low and the country is considered generally safe for lone female travellers, although some care should always be taken when travelling solo.